bryanfks-dev/Courtly-Service/README.md

 cp .env.example .env
 ```

+3. Go to [midtrans website](https://dashboard.midtrans.com/), find your midtrans server key, and copy it to clipboard.

-3. Set up the environment variables:
+4. Set up the environment variables:

 ```env
 # Database Configuration